Andrew Huberman: Sleep, Dreams, Creativity, Fasting, and Neuroplasticity | Lex Fridman Podcast #164

 TL;DR

-• REM sleep and dreams play crucial roles in emotional processing and creativity, while psychedelics may enhance neuroplasticity
+- REM sleep and dreams play crucial roles in emotional regulation, memory consolidation, and creative problem-solving

 Episode Recap